Chad-Mowbray/js_to_py_transpiler/README.md

 ```

 Rules for JavaScript origin:
-    -must use spaces
+1. must use spaces
-    -functions, etc. must go on single line
+2. functions, etc. must go on single line